-Eyes of Jade -- Coming soon!
+Eyes of Jade -- Available Now

 America’s Sweetheart, Eve Knight, has decided to retire from acting at the age of twenty-nine.
 After more than twenty years in the public eye, a heart-breaking divorce, and rehab, she plans to start a new life.